k-barton/komodor/README.md

     * press Ctrl+R to run selected text as R code (or choose command from the context menu).
 * R language help (Shift+F1 while in an *R_extended* document):
     * the selected keyword is searched for in the loaded packages.
-If noting is found, press Shift+F1 again to search in all packages.
+If nothing is found, press Shift+F1 again to search in all packages.
 * The *R tools* toolbox has some more of less useful commands:
     * R markdown preview;